 - a.
-Focusing on the purpose of the Authority and on outcomes for the community and creating and implementing a vision for the local area; - b.
-Members and Officers working together to achieve a common purpose with clearly defined functions and roles; - c.
-Promoting values for the Authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour; - d.
-Taking informed and transparent decisions, which are subject to effective scrutiny and managing risk; - e.
-Developing the capacity and capability of members and officers to be effective; and - f.
-Engaging with local people and other stakeholders to ensure robust public accountability.
+Focusing on outcomes for the community and implementing a vision for the local area: - b.
+Working together to achieve a common purpose with clearly defined functions and roles: - c.
+Promoting and demonstrating values through high standards of conduct and behaviour; - d.
+Taking informed and transparent decisions and managing risk; - e.
+Developing capacity to be effective; and - f.
+Engaging with people to ensure accountability.

-This code was first adopted by the Authority in June 2012.
+This code was first adopted by the Authority in June 2012; a review of the Code will take place in the summer of 2017/18.